Ice and Snow Plan

 - Keep snow emergency routes operational with a priority being to provide a reasonably safe traveling surface into town during morning rush hours and out of town during evening rush hours

-- Keep Lane Transit District (LTD) bus routes operational
+- Maintain Lane Transit District (LTD) snow bus routes

 - Provide emergency sanding for police, fire, emergency medical services, and school districts